cnbillow/django-voter/README.md

 )
 ```

-Mix `MixinVote` in your model, example:
+Mix `VoteMixin` in your model, example:

 ```python
 from django.db import models